Banana & Raspberry Muffins | Baby Led Weaning Recipe

 8. Using a teaspoon, cover the tops of the raspberries using the batter around the outside of the raspberry.

-9. Sprinkle the tops with oats and cinnamon.
+9. Sprinkle the tops with oats and cinnamon if you are using.

 10. Place in the oven for 20 minutes, until golden brown.
 Leave the tasty muffins to cool on a wire rack before eating.